Solinea/goldstone-server/docs/HACKING.md

     smtp_tls_CAfile = /etc/postfix/systemdefault.pem
     smtp_use_tls = yes

+NOTE: the `relayhost` value is appropriate for gmail.com. *You will need to adjust it for your SMTP server.

+### 2. Sasl_passwd

-Create the file, `/etc/postfix/sasl_passwd`.
+Edit `/etc/postfix/sasl_passwd`.
 Add this line to it, plugging in your e-mail username and password:

     [smtp.gmail.com]:587 EMAIL_USERNAME:PASSWORD

-(For example, your line might read, `[smtp.gmail.com]:587 dirk_diggler@mycompany.com:12344321`.
+For example, your line might read, `[smtp.gmail.com]:587 dirk_diggler@mycompany.com:12344321`.

 Then:

     root# postmap /etc/postfix/sasl_passwd

+### 3. Systemdefault.pem

-Now put a valid certificate into `/etc/postfix/systemdefault.pem`.
+Put a valid certificate into `/etc/postfix/systemdefault.pem`.
 Here's one way to do it:

 1. Launch the KeyChain Access application
 2. In the sidebar, select "System" and "Certificates"
 3. In the main window, select `com.apple.systemdefault`
 4. `File | Export Items...`
-5. Select "Privacy Enhanced Mail (.pem)" and save it to your Desktop.
+5. Select "Privacy Enhanced Mail (.pem)" and save it to a file

-Move the file you just saved to `/etc/postfix/systemdefault.pem`.
+6. Move the file to `/etc/postfix/systemdefault.pem`

 Then, chown the file so that root owns it:

     root# chown root /etc/postfix/systemdefault.pem

-Now start postfix and test it:
+### 4. Goldstone-dev.env

+In `~/devel/goldstone-server/docker/config/goldstone-dev.env`, add this line:

+    EMAIL_HOST=172.24.4.1

+### 5. Goldstone-test

+If you want to use the password-reset sequence in your test environment, edit `~/devel/goldstone-server/docker/config/goldstone-test.env` and add this line:

+    EMAIL_HOST=172.24.4.1

+**_Note: Configuring SMTP in a CI or integration test environment is beyond this document's scope._**

+### 6. Start postfix

+Start or reload postfix, exit sudo:

     root# postfix start
-    root# echo "Test mail from postfix" | mail -s "Test Postfix" YOU@DOMAIN.TLD

-If you receive the test email, Postfix is running correctly!

-If not, look in `/var/log/mail.log` to start diagnosing what's wrong.
+    root# exit

+### 7. Test postfix

+The easiest way to test your configuration is to browse to the Goldstone login page, click on "reset password," and send yourself a password-reset e-mail.

+Another way would be to install `mailutils` and `postfix` in your container, and send yourself an e-mail using the `mail` utility.

-### Starting on a boot
+### 8. Starting on a boot

 If you want Postfix to always start when you boot your machine, edit `/System/Library/LaunchDaemons/org.postfix.master.plist`.
 Insert this text after the `<dict>`: